One day I decided to start my own business.

 I made caramel chocolates for my daughter.

 I gave them to her friends and my friends and relatives.
-They loved them.
+They

 Many asked whether I make them on order.